LAuren Fields, corporate/company/SUP Yoga & alameda yoga studio teacher

 Lauren is the proud owner of the Alameda Yoga Studio and Yoga to You in Portland, Oregon.

-Lauren is proudly registered as an E-RYT 200 and a Continuing Education Provider through Yoga Alliance, an internationally renowned professional yoga association.
+Lauren is proudly registered as an E-RYT 200, a Continuing Education Provider, and will soon be registered as a E-RYT 500 through Yoga Alliance, an internationally renowned professional yoga association.

 ANNA KIDNEY, yoga teacher